South Louisiana Community College

-South Louisiana Community College (SLCC) (French: Collège communautaire de la Louisiane du Sud) is a public community college in Lafayette, Louisiana.
+South Louisiana Community College (SoLAcc) is a public community college in Lafayette, Louisiana.
 It was established in 1997 to provide academic and vocational training.

 Its service area includes Acadia, Evangeline, Iberville, Lafayette, Pointe Coupee, St. Landry, and Vermilion parishes, as well as the northern part of St. Martin Parish.

-In July 2012, SLCC merged with the Acadiana Technical Colleges, thereby making SLCC a comprehensive community college with campuses in eight parishes.
+In July 2012, SoLAcc merged with the Acadiana Technical Colleges, thereby making SoLAcc a comprehensive community college with campuses in eight parishes.
 It is one of the largest community colleges in Louisiana with more than 7,000 students enrolled.
-SLCC awards associate degrees, transfer degrees, technical diplomas and certifications.
+SoLAcc awards associate degrees, transfer degrees, technical diplomas, and certifications.

-SLCC received approval from the Louisiana Nursing Board and Louisiana Board of Regents to offer a Registered Nursing program.
-The program is an Associate of Science in Nursing (ASN) and began in Spring 2014 with 40 students.
-In July 2018, Young Memorial in Morgan City, LA, was added as an SLCC Campus.
+Campuses

-Campus
+South Louisiana Community College has nine campuses, in each of the eight core parishes of Acadiana: